 - Encouraging fellow Ontarians to create pollinator habitat and plant native species;

-- Halton Region became the first regional municipality to adopt the declaration – led by 17-year old Jenny Jachtorowicz.
+- Halton Region became the first regional municipality to adopt the declaration – led by then 17-year old Jenny Jachtorowicz.